Lundalogik/lime-elements/CONTRIBUTING.md

 ```

 **Tips:** During development you can:
-- run in watch mode with `npm run test.watch` to automatically run a test file when you modify it
+- run in watch mode with `npm run test:watch` to automatically run a test file when you modify it
 - run only the test you are working on by adding `.only` to the test definition

 ```js